We welcome new staffers at any time of the year and encourage them to join any or all sections that they’re interested in.

 How to find us

-The Voice attends the Council of Advisory Boards Fair at the beginning of each semester, where new students have a chance to meet with editors and sign up for email lists for the sections.
+The Voice attends the Council of Advisory Boards (CAB) Fair at the beginning of each semester, where new students have a chance to meet with editors and sign up for email lists for the sections.

 The Voice does not discriminate on the basis of age, gender, sexual orientation, race, disability, color, national, or ethnic origin.